orailix/ClassifSAE/README.md

-### Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders
+# Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders

 Mathis Le Bail<sup>1</sup>, Jérémie Dentan<sup>1</sup>, Davide Buscaldi<sup>1,2</sup>, Sonia Vanier<sup>1</sup>

 <sup>1</sup>LIX (École Polytechnique, IP Paris, CNRS)  <sup>2</sup>LIPN (Sorbonne Paris Nord)

-# Presentation of the repository
+## Presentation of the repository

-## Abstract of the paper
+### Abstract of the paper

 Sparse Autoencoders (SAEs) have been successfully used to probe Large Language Models (LLMs) and extract interpretable concepts from their internal representations.
 These concepts are linear combinations of neuron activations that correspond to human-interpretable features.
 In this paper, we investigate the effectiveness of SAE-based explainability approaches for sentence classification, a domain where such methods have not been extensively explored.
 We present a novel SAE-based architecture tailored for text classification, leveraging a specialized classifier head and incorporating an activation rate sparsity loss.
 We benchmark this architecture against established methods such as ConceptShap, Independent Component Analysis, and other SAE-based concept extraction techniques.
 Our evaluation covers two classification benchmarks and four fine-tuned LLMs from the Pythia family.
 We further enrich our analysis with two novel metrics for measuring the precision of concept-based explanations, using an external sentence encoder.
 Our empirical results show that our architecture improves both the causality and interpretability of the extracted features.

 ## License and Copyright

 Copyright 2025-present Laboratoire d'Informatique de Polytechnique.
 Apache Licence v2.0.
-(MIT License ?)

-Please cite this work as follows:

-# Overview of the repository

-## Third-Party Code
+### Third-Party Code

 The module `sae_implementation` contains all source code for implementing the activation‐caching process on the training datasets, the SAE architecture and its training procedure.
 This part of the code is based on [SAELens](https://github.com/jbloomAus/SAELens) (v 3.13.0), which is distributed under the MIT License.
 You can find the original LICENSE text in `SAELens_License/LICENSE`.
  We modified the original library code to adapt it to our sentence classification variant ClassifSAE.
 The SAE architecture is enriched with an additional linear classifier layer (`sae_implementation/sae.py`) and the training (`sae_implementation/sae_trainer.py`) and activations caching (`sae_implementation/activations_store.py` & `sae_implementation/caching_for_sae.py`) methods are adapted to handle only the hidden state associated with the sentence classification decision.
 Additionally, we incorporate the activation rate sparsity mechanism into the SAE training loss (`sae_implementation/training_sae.py`).

+## Overview of the repository

-## Concepts extraction from the LLM classifiers
+### Concepts extraction from the LLM classifiers

 The folder `sae_classification` contains the source code for the following modules: